ibm-watson-data-lab/cos-uploader/README.md

 ./deploy.sh
 ```

-The URL of your new API call will be:
+The `deploy.sh` script should output the URL of your serverless action.
+It will be something like:

     https://openwhisk.ng.bluemix.net/api/v1/web/ORG_SPACE/default/upload.json

-where `ORG_SPACE` is your IBM Cloud organisation and space separated by an underscore e.g. `glynn.bird%40uk.ibm.com_dev`

 You can call the API from curl to test it: